grid-js/website/docs/plugins/selection/row-selection.md

 ## Example

-Add a new column to your table definition and install the plugin.
-You need to define an `id` function for your selection plugin.
-The `id` function must return a unique `string` for each row and is called to determine the identifier for each row.
+In order to install the Selection plugin, add a new column to the `columns` list and instantiate the plugin:

 <LiveExample children={
 `